crowbar/barclamp-crowbar/doc/devguide/api/barclamp.md

 Barclamps are the core modulization for Crowbar.
 For that reason, the API for barclamps is more limited because changes to barclamps can cause breaking changes to the framework.

-There are very limited action to be taken on a barclamp.
+There are very limited actions to be taken on a barclamp.

 #### API Actions